The Dysfunctional Financial Market, Paradigm Shifts And One Average Retail Investor

 Annual changes in Leading Economic Index are predictive of movements in equity prices.

-Every time yoy change in LEI starts approaching negative territory, there is a strong answer in the form of lose monetary or fiscal policy.
+Every time yoy change in LEI starts approaching negative territory, there is a strong answer in the form of loose monetary or fiscal policy.

 This makes deteriorating fundamentals irrelevant and monetary and fiscal policies the only game in town.